EYE Investors Have Opportunity to Lead National Vision Holdings, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-14, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Vision Holdings, Inc. ("National Vision" or the "Company") (NASDAQ: EYE).
+21, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Vision Holdings, Inc. ("National Vision" or the "Company") (NASDAQ: EYE).

 Class Period: May 13, 2021 – May 9, 2022